jessfraz/blog/content/post/the-art-of-closing.md

 To quote some very smart people I've worked with in the past:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One of the numerous examples of information asymmetry in open source: contributors put effort in a pet PR, but maintainers manage cattle. 🕒</p>&mdash; Arnaud Porterie (@icecrime) <a href="https://twitter.com/icecrime/status/733682351943733249">May 20, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Rule #1 of open-source: no is temporary, yes is forever.</p>&mdash; Solomon Hykes (@solomonstre) <a href="https://twitter.com/solomonstre/status/715277134978113536">March 30, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 To make this rather unpleasant experience of closing someone's patch request easier I have a few ways of going about it.
-Now of course I am no expert in this area, but on the Docker project we have
-(stats for just about everything)[https://github.com/icecrime/vossibility-stack].
+Now of course I am no expert in this area, but on the Docker project we have stats for just about everything.
 I _might_ have used this data to make a "Ultimate Dream Killers" chart with the maintainers who closed (without merging) the most pull requests, AND I _might_ have been #1 on this chart for some time.